-A student is expected to meet with this committee at least once a year, and more often if the committee so requires.
-The student is responsible for submitting to the GCTS each year an Annual Report Form which must be completed and approved by their supervisory committee during the annual meeting.
-See §C1.5.
+A student is expected to meet with their supervisory committee at least once a year, and more often if the committee so requires.
+Each year, for June 1, the student is responsible for submitting to the GCTS a Student Progress Report which must be completed and approved by their supervisory committee during the annual meeting.
+See §C1.5 (PhD) and §D1.5 (DMin).

-At each meeting, the Supervisory Committee will assess the student's progress in the program and provide advice on future work.
-In each of two consecutive meetings, if a student's Supervisory Committee reports that the student's progress is unsatisfactory, the college may recommend to the GCTS the termination of registration and eligibility of that student.
+At each meeting, the supervisory committee will assess the student's progress in the program and provide advice on future work.
+In each of two consecutive meetings, if a student's supervisory committee reports that the student's progress is unsatisfactory, the college may recommend to the GCTS the termination of registration and eligibility of that student.
 A student who encounters difficulties arranging a meeting of this committee should consult the Associate Director, Graduate Programs in advance of the relevant deadline for doing so.
-A student who, through their own neglect, fails to meet with the Supervisory Committee in a given year will be considered to have received an unsatisfactory progress report from the committee.
+A student who, through their own neglect, fails to meet with the supervisory committee in a given year will be considered to have received an unsatisfactory progress report from the committee.